FourFront Limited Received In-Principle Approval From BSE - www.lokmattimes.com

 FourFront Limited Received In-Principle Approval From BSE

-PNN Mumbai (Maharashtra) [India], August 12: FourFront Limited (FourFront, the Company), an automotive component manufacturer with design capabilities for ...
+Mumbai (Maharashtra) [India], August 12: FourFront Limited (FourFront, the Company), an automotive component manufacturer with design capabilities for electromechanical ...

 Mumbai (Maharashtra) [India], August 12: FourFront Limited (FourFront, the Company), an automotive component manufacturer with design capabilities for electromechanical and power electronics products for the EV and industrial automotive sectors, has received approval for its Draft Red Herring Prospectus, marking a significant step toward its Initial Public Offering.